nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" -->

 Notes:
-- Thankfully, the `httptest` package has the same `NewRequest()` function, which creates requests suitable for passing to an HTTP handler.
+- Thankfully, the `httptest` package has the same `NewRequest()` function, to create requests suitable for passing to an HTTP handler.
 - Usually this is usefull for testing purposes, but this is exactly what we want!
-So let's use this.
+So let's use it.
 - The `NewRequest()` function takes 3 parameters.
-- The first two parameters are the request method and URL, which we can simply read from the Javascript `Request` object's properties.
+- The first two are the method and URL, which we can simply read from the Javascript `Request` properties.
-- The third parameter is going to be a little bit trickier, it is an `io.Reader` for the request body.
+- The third parameter is going to be more complicated, it is an `io.Reader` for the request body.
-- How are we going to copy the binary data of the request body from Javascript to Go?
+- How can we copy the binary data of the request body from Javascript to Go?

 ---